Mirza Nurul Huda: Works

-Huda had about twenty research publications to his credit.
+Nurul Huda had about twenty research publications to his credit.
 He edited the book titled "The Test of Time: My Life and Days" written by Maulvi Tamizuddin Khan.

 Personal life and death

-Huda was married to Kulsum Huda, a daughter of Speaker of Pakistan's National Assembly Maulvi Tamizuddin Khan.
+Nurul Huda was married to Kulsum Huda, a daughter of Speaker of Pakistan's National Assembly Maulvi Tamizuddin Khan.
 Kulsum was one of the founders and vice chancellors of Central Women's University.
 Their daughter Simeen Mahmud (d.
 2018) was a demographer at the Bangladesh Institute of Development Studies.
 Simeen was married to the economist Wahiduddin Mahmud.
 Their eldest son Mirza Najmul Huda is an economist.
 Another daughter is Zareen Huda Ahmed.

-Huda died on 22 December 1991 in Dhaka, Bangladesh.
+Nurul Huda died on 22 December 1991 in Dhaka, Bangladesh.